 Biologicals with multiple modes of action belonging to FRAC BM01 and BM02 classes, based on Bacillus amyloliquefaciens (syn.
-B. subtilis) strains QST 713, FZB24, MBI600, and D747 (previously classified as F6); or extracts from Melaleuca alternifolia (previously classified as F7) and Swinglea glutinosa can be applied for control of black sigatoka in the following way
+B. subtilis) strains QST 713, FZB24, MBI600, and D747 (previously classified as F6); or extracts from Melaleuca alternifolia (previously classified as F7) and Swinglea glutinosa, or based on organic oils like garlic oil, thyme oil, mint oil, or cassia oil, can be applied for control of black sigatoka in the following way: